YuhanL1n/CSCI5828/homework01.md

     in the nature of software.
 You may change your editor to solve a problem, then you may face a new one.

-**3. List and briefly describe the four essential difficulties of developing software systems that Brooks identifies.
+3. **List and briefly describe the four essential difficulties of developing software systems that Brooks identifies.
 Provide additional examples of each type of the four essential difficulties.**